 ethereum account to log in, as this has permissions required to start the node.

 1User: ethereum2Password: ethereum3

-In order to run a validator you must first have access to 32 testnet ETH, which must be deposited into the Kiln deposit contract.
-This can be done by following the step-by-step guide on the Kiln Launchpad.
-Do this on a desktop/laptop, but do not generate keys—this can be done directly on the Raspberry Pi.
+A validator can also be optionally added to the consensus client.
+The validator software allows your node to participate actively in consensus and provides the network with cryptoeconomic security.
+You get rewarded for this work in ETH.
+To run a validator, you must first have 32 ETH, which must be deposited into the deposit contract.
+This is a long-term commitment - it is not yet possible to withdraw this ETH!.
+The deposit can be made by following the step-by-step guide on the Launchpad(opens in a new tab).
+Do this on a desktop/laptop, but do not generate keys — this can be done directly on the Raspberry Pi.

 Open a terminal on the Raspberry Pi and run the following command to generate the deposit keys: